remotion-dev/remotion/packages/docs/docs/get-remotion-environment.md

 With the `getRemotionEnvironment()` function , you can retrieve information about the current Remotion Environment.
 It returns an object with the following properties:

-- `isStudio`: Indicates if you are currently in the studio.
+- `isStudio`: If the code gets executed in the [Remotion Studio](/docs/cli/studio).
-- `isRendering`: Tells if one is currently in a render.
+- `isRendering`: Whether the code gets executed in a render.
-- `isPlayer`: Indicates if you are in the Player.
+- `isPlayer`: Whether a Player is mounted on the current page.

 This can be useful if you want components to compute some values differently based on the environment you are in.